Formerum

-Formerum (Formearum) is a village on Terschelling in the province of Friesland, the Netherlands.
+Formerum (Formearum) is a village in the north of the Netherlands, on the island of Terschelling, Friesland.
 It had a population of around 211 in January 2017.

 The Russian ship Oka 18 sank in 1966 near this village.
 Until recently her funnel could be seen rising out from the sea.
 The village boasts a smock mill, the Koffiemolen.

 It was the birthplace of the 16th century Dutch Arctic explorer Willem Barentsz.